akave-ai/akave-docs/content/akave-o3/solutions-and-integrations/huggingface.md

 6. **Dataset Formats** - Demonstrates how to save a dataset in different formats.

-7. **Create & Save Dataset** - Demonstrates how to create and save a dataset to Akave O3.
+7. **Create & Save Dataset** - Demonstrates how to create and save a pre-existing dataset to Akave O3.

 To run the tests, use the following command: